Sweden's Riksdag Narrows 1766 Press-Freedom Law as Stenergard Joins Ukraine Aggression Tribunal

 HD01KU33 — Criminal Investigations vs. Press Freedom: Seized Evidence Off Public Record

 Betänkande 2025/26:KU33 (HD01KU33) is the more politically sensitive of the two.
 It proposes amending the TF to remove "public record" (allmän handling) status from digital recordings seized during police searches (husrannsakan).
 Under current law, material seized from a public authority in the course of an investigation can technically become accessible under Sweden's principle of public access to official records.
-The proposed change creates a carve-out: seized digital material in criminal investigations is not a public record — unless and until it is formally incorporated into the case file as evidence.
+The proposed change creates a carve-out: seized digital material in criminal investigations is not a public record — unless and until it is formellt tillförd bevisning ("formally incorporated as evidence") in the case file.

-The government's rationale is investigative integrity: making seized materials freely accessible before they are formally submitted as evidence risks compromising active investigations, jeopardizing sources, and pre-empting judicial process.
+The government's rationale is investigative integrity: making seized materials freely accessible before they are formally submitted as evidence risks compromising active investigations, jeopardising sources, and pre-empting judicial process.
+Justice Minister Gunnar Strömmer (M) has linked the reform to Sweden's organised-crime (gäng) prosecution agenda.
 The amendment applies to recordings that have been taken over by an authority that assumed responsibility for the seized information carrier.

-However, press freedom organizations including the Svenska Journalistförbundet (SJF — Swedish Journalists' Union) and Utgivarna (newspaper publishers) have historically been vigilant about any modifications to the TF — the world's oldest freedom of the press legislation.
-The exception preserving public record status when materials are formally incorporated as evidence provides a safeguard, but the definition of "incorporated" will be closely monitored.
+However, press-freedom organisations including the Svenska Journalistförbundet (SJF), Utgivarna (newspaper publishers), Tidningsutgivarna (TU) and Publicistklubben have historically been vigilant about any modifications to the TF — the world's oldest freedom-of-the-press legislation and, in most press-freedom indices, the foundational reference text of Swedish democracy.
+The narrow carve-out preserving allmän handling status when materials are formally incorporated as evidence is a textual safeguard, but the interpretive boundary of "formellt tillförd bevisning" is underspecified.
+Three plausible postures exist:

 Sweden has approximately 2 million bostadsrätter (cooperative apartments — the most common form of home ownership in urban Sweden) — yet until now there has been no centralized national register.
 Betänkande 2025/26:CU28 (HD01CU28) approves the government's proposal to establish one.